 These special days are – Easter, Easter Monday, Ascension Day, 8 May, Whitsuntide, Whit Monday, 14 July, 15 August, 1 November, 11 November.

 When is Pantheon Paris closed?

-On some special days, Pantheon in Paris is closed.
-The days are –
+Pantheon in Paris is closed on the following days –

 1 Jan, New Year

 On 17th June, it is closed in the morning.

 Pantheon Paris is a large building, and there are lots of things to see.

 In one hour you can explore everything there is to see at the Pantheon Paris.

 If you want to go to the rooftop of the Pantheon, you will need a guide to take you to the top (and it costs extra too).

 If you love to get into the details and end up using the official audio guide, your trip may get extended to 90 minutes.